PeterWong327/study-guide-notes/study-guide-practice-tests.md

 undefined

-Given this code, what will be logged?
+6. Given this code, what will be logged?
+D

   const dFact = function(name) {
     const message = `Hello, ${name}`;